 - Zakuro in Tokyo Mew Mew.
 She was already a Mew Mew by this point — her "refusal" concerned joining the team.

-- Usagi/Serena in Sailor Moon just wanted to be normal, only agreed to get powers in order to save her friend, and even got out of having them once when she died at the end of the original anime's first series.
-She never got out of it in the manga, though she killed herself after being forced to kill her lover.
-They were both reborn and she had to fight again immediately afterward.
+- Usagi (Sailor Moon) just wanted to be normal, only agreed to get powers in order to save her friend Naru, and even got out of having them once when she died at the end of the original anime's first series.
+She never got out of it in the manga, though she killed herself after being forced to kill her lover; they were both reborn and she had to fight again immediately afterward.

-- Haruka (Uranus) in the first anime refuses until a daimon is about to kill Neptune.
-She is warned not to say yes just to save them because she can't take it back once she does.
+- Haruka (Sailor Uranus) in the first anime refuses until a daimon is about to kill Michiru (Sailor Neptune), who is wounded trying to protect her.
+She is warned by Michiru not to say yes just to save them because she can't take it back once she does.
 She says yes finally anyway.

 - Nakajima Youko in The Twelve Kingdoms spends an unusually long portion of the entire first Story Arc of the series refusing the call in various ways.